Web 2.0 Logo

 SaaS offerings are frequently associated with another Web 2.0 term known as Rich Internet Applications (RIAs).
 RIAs are defined as offering far more functionality than traditional web pages, with all of the SaaS examples listed above also being classifiable as RIAs.

 SaaS/RIA developments depend on the use of new and more complex Internet programming technologies than the hypertext mark-up language (HTML) in which web pages have traditionally been written.
 At present, Adobe's Flash technology has become pretty much a standard, and hence the basis for many Web 2.0 offerings.
-However, Microsoft is keen to promote its own competitor to Flash known as Sliverlight, and which at present has not been installed as a browser plug-in by many Internet users.
-A standards war is therefore now starting to be played out between Adobe with its established Flash technology and an associated set of RIA development tools called Flex and Adobe Integrated Runtime (AIR) on the one side, and Microsoft with Silverlight and an associated RIA development platform called Windows Presentation Foundation (WPF) on the other.
+However, Microsoft is keen to promote its own competitor to Flash known as Sliverlight.

 CORE WEB 2.0 PRINCIPLES